Pillar guide · UK homes

 • Installation day (1–2 days): scaffold up, panels fitted, inverter installed, system tested.

-• MCS certificate issued — required for SEG and grants.
+• installation documentation issued — required for SEG and grants.
 Keep it safe.

 • SEG registration (1–2 weeks): we advise which suppliers offer the best rates.